Fragrance Free Policy

 What does this mean?

-Fragranced products include: deodorants, shampoos, conditioners, lotions, perfumes, colognes, insect repellents, and laundry detergents.
+Fragranced products include: deodorants, laundry detergents and products, shampoos, conditioners, other hair products, lotions, perfumes, colognes, insect repellents, aftershave, sunscreen, and makeup.
 Basically, any product you put on your body—or that comes into contact with your clothes—needs to be fragrance-free.

 A quick rule of thumb: If a product isn't labeled "fragrance-free," it almost certainly contains "fragrance" or "parfum” and is not safe to use.